szg-sudo/design-prototypes/README.md

 ## How these were built

 These were built in code as design artifacts, using AI assisted tooling to go from direction to a working, clickable prototype rather than a static mockup.
-React and Babel run in the browser from a CDN, there is no build step, and the intent throughout was fidelity of behaviour: real state, real edge cases, real empty and error conditions, at a level a static file cannot carry.
+The intent throughout was fidelity of behaviour: real state, real edge cases, real empty and error conditions, at a level a static file cannot carry.

 They are prototypes rather than production code.
 They exist to make an interaction argument testable and reviewable by engineers and stakeholders before anything is committed to a sprint.

-## A note on the design system

-The visual layer uses Coalition's design tokens, spacing scale and component patterns.
-The licensed display typeface used in the internal build has been removed from these copies and the type is set in Public Sans, which is open licensed.
-Everything else renders as designed.